AbhishekChinchani/Samsung_pd/README.md

 - But the hold slack is not met.
 It is violating by a small margin of 4.9ps
 - To meet the hold slack we need to downsize the cell
+- We can insert buffer to meet the hold if the same path have larger setup margin
 ```ruby
 size_cell core1/ZCTSBUF_23155_1984 sky130_fd_sc_hd__bufbuf_12
 size_cell core1/ZCTSBUF_25196_1983 sky130_fd_sc_hd__buf_14